Jegstudio/gutenverse-core/gutenverse/readme.txt

 == Changelog ==
 = 2.1.4 =
 ##### New
-* Add new category list block
+* Add new taxonomy list block
 * Add new search title block

 ##### Improvements